adpoyao/final-capstone-client/README.md

-# MOOD CLOUD *tentative*
+# MOOD CLOUD

 ## ABOUT THIS PROJECT
-In this age of school bullying and shootings, sometimes it is not clear what a student's emotional state is for teachers to see.
-This app will give teachers and counselors access to the emotional state of their students.
-Students could update their emotional status every day where only the teachers have access to.
-If a teacher realizes a student is in a critical or depressed emotional condition, the teacher now have an opportunity to reach out immediately.
-In addition, students have access to record events of any incidents that made them hurtful - physically and/or emotionally.
-Teachers, too, will be notified and have access to these incidents as they are being logged.

-## STRATEGY
-* Test Driven Development (TDD)
+The purpose of the Mood Cloud project is to provide teachers and students a way to enhance their emotional intelligence, commonly referred to as EI or EQ, and better connect interpersonally.
+Often,many students struggle to express or track their emotional state, making it difficult for teachers to adequately gauge their emotional well-being.
+Mood Cloud provides a means for students to track their moods overtime, and observe them reflected in a word cloud.
+Students may also log comments about their emotional state for later reference, helping to gain further insight into their ongoing emotional well-being.
+Students may also share their moods with their teachers and alert them during times of crisis or despair.
+Connected teachers receive up-to-date alerts from students who submit critical moods, or alert their teacher directly via a panic/alert button.
+Additionally, teachers or students may open an instant message alert window to respond to any dire student needs.

 ## KEY USER FEATURES
 AS a ***TEACHER/COUNSELOR***, you will be able to:
-* Create new class with auto-generated class ID to provide to students to add to their classes.
+* Create new class with auto-generated class ID, which allows students to add their class and        share their moods.
-* Update & Remove existing class information.
+* Edit & delete existing class information.
-* Be alerted when a student presses the Panic button with additional information to the location and time.
+* Be alerted when a student presses the panic button, which opens an instant message window for      real-time communication between the student and teacher/teachers.
-* Be alerted when a student submits a mood that is considered to be a critical state (i.e. depressed, enraged).
+* Stay up-to-date when a students submit moods that are of concern (i.e. depressed, enraged).
-* View all linked students and access their personal profile with at-a-glance report and logs of their emotion submissions.
+* View all students who've provided access their personal mood profile with a mood history that      logs their emotion submissions.

 AS a ***STUDENT***, you will be able to:
-* Search and add one or multiple classes with unique class ID provided by the teacher.
+* Search and add one or multiple classes by searching for a teacher's name.
-* Remove yourself from a class at the end of term.
+* Remove yourself from a class at any time.
-* Submit your emotional status and an optional message to keep track via Mood Cloud.
+* Submit your emotional status, which then displays on a Mood Cloud.
-* Access Mood Cloud, a visual, word cloud representation of all the accumulated mood submissions.
+* Provide an optional description on every mood submitted to journal their emotional state over      time.
-* Access to Alert button, which will dispatch the student's current location and begin chat session with all the teachers linked.
+* Access to an alert button, which will alert all linked teacher
+* Access to a crisis real-time instant messenger to open chat sessions with all linked teachers.

 ## WIREFRAME
 *See Attached*